Doskapi/userChat/README.md

 - [x] Create login endpoint
 - [x] Use JWT to securize the endpoints
 - [x] Create the 2 messages endopoints

+#### Some comments

+Some other things I think is important to add, TESTS!!!!
+Lots of them, we can use Mocha and Chai to do this.

+Also I have some importants comments, and leave the in the code.